The following courses are highly recommended for all SAFE positions:

 Student Director (SD)/Recruitment & Retention Organizing Committee (RROC) Representative

 The Student Director will have oversight of SAFE’s programs and coordinators.
-They will work towards supporting and helping build cohesion and unity within SAFE coordinators, the SRRC, and the greater Southeast Asian community at UC Davis.
+They will work towards supporting and helping build cohesion and unity within SAFE coordinators, the SRRC, and student communities engaged in Southeast Asian organizations, culture, and advocacy at UC Davis.

 The Student Director will be responsible for: